 Universal is coming to Texas, folks.
-Having locations already in Los Angeles, Orlando, Japan, Singapore, and Beijing, Universal has selected Frisco, Texas as the destination for its latest theme park.
+Having locations already in Los Angeles, Orlando, Japan, Singapore, and Beijing, Universal announced at the start of the year that Frisco, Texas was the destination for its latest theme park.

-Though they say that everything is bigger in Texas, this Universal theme park will not be.
-Also according to Dallas Morning News, the Frisco Universal attraction will amount to about a fourth of its expansive parks in the likes of LA and Orlando.
+The park will be half the size of Six Flags Over Texas and amount to about a fourth of its expansive parks in the likes of LA and Orlando.

 [Featured image from Shutterstock]